mukoan/Filenote/README.md

  - `./filenote.sh file "note"` adds/replaces a note for `file`
  - `./filenote.sh file` shows the note for `file`
  - `./filenote.sh -d file` deletes the note for `file`
- - `./lsnote.sh` lists files in the current directory and shows any notes that exist
+ - `./lsnote.sh [dir]` lists files in the current or specified directory and shows any notes that exist

 ## How it Works